crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/getting_started_on_windows.md

   type: windows-firewall
 ```

-Lastly, restart the CrowdSec service (using `net`, `sc` or the services app) and CrowdSec will now parse the firewall logs.
+Restart the CrowdSec service (using `net`, `sc` or the services app).
+CrowdSec will now parse the firewall logs.

 :::info

 Because the Windows Firewall operates in `stealth mode` by default, not all dropped packets will be logged.
-Only the one intented for port on which a service listens, which means that CrowdSec won't catch all network scan.
+Only the one intented for port on which a service listens, which means that CrowdSec won't catch all network scans.

 Please note that we *DO NOT* recommand disabling stealth mode.